Machine Learning for Remote Sensing

 Tiny paper track

 We welcome tiny papers (2 pages) that present focused contributions at the intersection of machine learning and remote sensing.
 Tiny papers may report modest but complete experimental results, introduce a fresh perspective with supporting evidence, offer a single theoretical insight, or propose new ideas and seek feedback from the community.
 In this track, we encourage participation from students and researchers who may be new to either remote sensing or machine learning.
 While not required, we encourage examples or applications related to Brazil, aligned with ICLR 2026’s location; submissions without this connection will not be penalized.
+Page limits do not include references, which are unlimited.
+Appendices are not allowed for the tiny paper track.

 Tutorials track